hussar-academy/challenge_app/README.md

     `bundle`

-  This will install all dependent libraries that are used in the application.
+  The command will install all dependent libraries that are used in the application.

 4. Create database